magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/production-launch-checklist/index.md

 ## Create a production build

-The PWA Studio development server is optimized for rapid development, but the generated sites, while closely resembling a production version of the site, is not optimized for production.
+The PWA Studio development server is optimized for rapid development, but the generated sites, while closely resembling a production version of the site, are not optimized for production.
 Instead of serving your storefront from the source, you need to create a production build of your project.

-Use the following command to build the production files in the `dist` directory:
+Use the following command to build the production files to the `dist` directory:

 ```sh
 yarn build